M4MD24/LearnJava/readme.md

 ## _1. Learning_

-- Learn Examples of Concepts
+- Learn how to use and apply concepts

 ### 1. Basics